ejbills/DockDoor/README.md

 ### How to access DockDoor settings?
 If you disabled `Show Menu Bar Icon` in `General`, search for `DockDoor` using the built-in Spotlight or another searching app.
 Open DockDoor and the settings should open automatically.

-If this option is enabled, click on *door* icon on the menu bar and select `Open Settings` in the contextual menu.
+If this option is enabled, click on the *door* icon in the menu bar and select `Open Settings` in the contextual menu.

 ### The application I want to quit does not respond.
 You can either wait for the application to become responsive again, or force quit it.
 To do this, hold **`Option`** (⌥) while clicking the `Quit` button.